 Because the TOEFL iBT is the only TOEFL test that measures speaking skills, WGU is unable to accept results from other TOEFL tests.

-Candidates who accidently answer no to the question, “Is English your native language?” on their application can appeal the TOEFL IBT test if sufficient documentation (i.e., US birth certificate, or high school transcript) is provided to the admissions department.
-Documents should be sent to email@example.com Subject: TOEFL Appeal.
+Candidates who accidentally answer no to the question, “Is English your native language?” on their application can appeal the TOEFL IBT test if sufficient documentation (i.e., US birth certificate, or high school transcript) is provided to the admissions department.
+Documents should be sent to firstname.lastname@example.org Subject: TOEFL Appeal.
 Candidates are not allowed to begin their program unless this requirement is satisfied.